Sleep Deprivation in Teenagers: Causes and Prevention

 To Sum Up:

-Resting for eight to ten hours is essential for teens.
+Resting for 8-10 hours is essential for teens.
 Its absence can hinder emotional, physical, and mental well-being and affect overall growth.
 Thus, teens should talk to their paediatricians and sit with their parents to design an improved sleep plan.